mnot/I-D/http-patch-status/draft.md

 supported in it, by using the Accept-Patch header field in requests.
 For
 example:

 	    GET /foo HTTP/1.1
 	    Host: api.example.com
 	    Accept-Patch: application/patch+json
 	    If-None-Match: "abcdef", "ghijkl"
 	    User-Agent: Example/1.0

-If the server can generate a patch for either of the entity tags provided in If-None-Match in one of the accepted patch formats, it can generate a 2NN (Patch) response:
+If the server can generate a patch for one of the entity tags provided in If-None-Match, in one of the accepted patch formats, it can generate a 2NN (Patch) response:

 	    HTTP/1.1 2NN Patch
 	    Content-Type: application/patch+json
 	    Patched: "ghijkl"
 	    ETag: "mnopqrs"

 The entity tag carried by the ETag header field is associated with the selected representation - i.e., the stored response after the patch is applied.

 The Patched header field identifies the representation to apply the patch to, as indicated by the entity-tag provided in If-None-Match request header field.

-    Patched = entity-tag

 Therefore, in the example above, the stored response "ghijkl" is being patched, with the resulting stored response having the entity tag "mnopqrs".

-When applying a patch response, clients MUST adjust the value of the Content-Length header, if it exists.
-Other headers MUST be updated in the same manner that a 304 (Not Modified) response updates a stored response; see {{}}.
+After successfully applying a patch response, clients MUST update the stored response in the following manner:

-TODO: needs a lot more granularity / detail; exceptions for ETag, Patched, Content-Type.
+* The value of the Content-Length header field MUST be adjusted to reflect the length of the patched response body.

+* The ETag header field MUST be replaced (or inserted, if not present) with the value of the Patched header field in the 2NN response (if present).

+* Other header fields in the 2NN response MUST update the stored response, in the same manner as described in {{I-D.ietf-httpbis-p6-cache}}, Section 4.3.4.
+  However, the following fields MUST be omitted: Content-Type, Patched.

 The 2NN (Patch) status code SHOULD NOT be generated if the request did not include If-None-Match, unless conflicts are handled by the patch format itself